jackbaty/archive.baty.net/content/avatar/index.md

 date: 2018-12-09
 description: The origin of my avatar
 type: page
-subtitle: Where my avatar came from
+subtitle: The story behind my "Pipe Guy" avatar
 ---

 Here's the avatar I've been using for a few years.